Best prepaid SIM Cards for U.S. travelers and tourists 2024

 Not great for big data users

-Ultra Mobile is an MVNO on T-Mobile's network, meaning that you'll get great T-Mobile coverage at a lower price.
+Ultra Mobile is a Mobile Virtual Network Operator (MVNO) using T-Mobile's network, meaning that you'll get great T-Mobile coverage at a lower price.
 Our Ultra Mobile review showed strong coverage and speeds.
-Though Ultra Mobile offers its own set of prepaid plans, the Ultra Mobile 3GB plan is a perfect fit for anyone visiting the U.S. for a month or less.
+Although the carrier offers its own set of prepaid plans, the Ultra Mobile 3GB plan is a perfect fit for anyone visiting the U.S. for a month or less.
+That said, if you avail the service for a longer duration, you can get some good discounts.

-This is a more traditional SIM and after 30 days, the plan will expire, making it great for users who just wanted simple talk and text to a wide range of destinations and don't need a lot of data on their travels.
-For $19 with the SIM kit included, you'll get unlimited talk and text to over 90 countries worldwide, plus free Wi-Fi calling and up to 4GB of 5G/LTE data, meaning you should have no issue reaching friends and family back home.
+With the 3GB plan, you get a more regular SIM and after 30 days, the plan's validity will end, which makes it great for users who just want simple talk and text to a wide range of destinations and don't need a lot of data during their travels.
+For a monthly cost of $19 (before taxes and fees) with the SIM kit included, you'll get unlimited talk and text to more than 90 countries worldwide, plus free Wi-Fi calling and up to 3GB of 5G/4G LTE data, so you should have no issue staying connected with friends and family back home.
+The plan also comes with $1.50 of international calling credit per month and a one-time $5 international roaming credit.

 Best budget